cekkr/grid-pascal-sim.html/README.md

 - `studies/propagate-parentValue.md` dives deeper into how parent values influence downstream propagation in different scenarios.

 Review these notes alongside the simulator to bridge theoretical formulas with visual intuition.

+## Configuration Flags
+- `ENABLE_HOVER_ENUMERATION_POPUP`: when toggled to `true` in `simulator.html`, hovering a node (or its related chips in the inspector) shows a floating panel with the same binary enumeration breakdown rendered in the inspector.

 ## Extending the Project
 - Mirror the existing presets to distribute new case studies or to embed course material.